Canon XSi vs Nikon D2H

 Studio photographers will appreciate that the Nikon D2H (unlike the XSi) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the XSi and the D2H have been discontinued, but can regularly be found used on eBay.
+Both the XSi and the D2H have been discontinued, but can regularly be found used on ebay.
 The D2H was replaced by the Nikon D2Hs, while the XSi was followed by the Canon T1i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the XSi and D2H can be found, respectively, in the Canon XSi Manual (free pdf) or the online Nikon D2H Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon XSi and the Nikon D2H?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.